Tiny-Earth/DemoSite/site/src/structure.md

 ### The Impact of Accessibility

-Studies have shown that using UDL principles and teaching strategies **positively affect student's perception, performance, and engagement in learning.**
+Studies have shown that using UDL principles and teaching strategies **positively affect students' perception, performance, and engagement in learning.**

 ![](https://raw.githubusercontent.com/marzwick/images/main/cs31.png)

-Structuring a course using UDL and AJEDI principles positively impacts students, increasing engagement,and empowering students.
+Structuring a course using UDL and AJEDI principles positively impacts students, increasing engagement, and empowering students.

 ![](https://raw.githubusercontent.com/marzwick/images/main/cs32.png)

 ### Show Me the Data!

 To determine the possible impact of equity-oriented pedagogy on student learning, researchers recruited $54$ undergraduate students for a treatment group and $59$ students for a control.
-Equity- oriented pedagogy was defined as using specific components of democratic, assessment-driven, strengths-based, multimodal, and game-based pedagogies.
+Equity-oriented pedagogy was defined as using specific components of democratic, assessment-driven, strengths-based, multimodal, and game-based pedagogies.
 Instructors in the treatment group applied the equity-oriented pedagogy, using student data and feedback to adjust instruction, while instructors for the control group used a standard pedagogy and no data/feedback.

 The researchers found statistically **significant differences on the final assessment scores** in favor of students who were in the treatment classroom ($p < .0001$).
 Students in each group answered questions before each lesson (pre) and at the end of each lesson (post).
 These scores each week are shown in Figure 1. **Students in the treatment group consistently outperformed those in the control group** (Phuong et al., 2017).